 Nausea and Vomiting

 In the event of nausea and/or vomiting following surgery, do not take anything by mouth for at least an hour, including the prescribed medicine.
 You should then sip on coke, tea, or ginger ale.
 You should sip slowly over a fifteen-minute period.
 When the nausea subsides you can begin taking solid foods and the prescribed medicine.

 - If numbness of the lip, chin, or tongue occurs there is no cause for alarm.
 As reviewed in your consultation, this is usually temporary in nature.
 You should be aware that if your lip or tongue is numb, you could bite it and not feel the sensation.
-Call Dr. Kallis or Dr. Kojanis if you have any questions.
+Call Dr. Kallis, Dr. Kojanis or Dr. Zenga if you have any questions.

 - Slight elevation of temperature immediately following surgery is not uncommon.
 If the temperature persists, notify the office.
 Tylenol or ibuprofen should be taken to reduce the fever.

 - You should be careful going from the lying down position to standing.
 You could get light headed from low blood sugar or medications.
 Before standing up, you should sit for one minute before getting up.

 - Occasionally, patients may feel hard projections in the mouth with their tongue.
 They are not roots; they are the bony walls which supported the tooth.
 These projections usually smooth out spontaneously.
 If not, they can be removed by Drs.
 Kallis, Kojanis or Zenga.

 - If the corners of your mouth are stretched, they may dry out and crack.
 Your lips should be kept moist with an ointment such as vaseline.

 - Sore throats and pain when swallowing are not uncommon.
 The muscles get swollen.
 The normal act of swallowing can then become painful.
 This will subside in 2-3 days.